Students react to potential North and South Korea peace

 Kim said the ambiguity of the plan is worrying but he's trying to keep hope alive.

-Jihwan Aun, a student at Mizzou who was born in Seoul, South Korea said something about this time feels different.
+Jihwan Aum, a student at Mizzou who was born in Seoul, South Korea said something about this time feels different.

 "I watched the Summit yesterday live on my phone and everything looked promising.
-I don't know, maybe I can have a little bit of hope this time," Aun said.
+I don't know, maybe I can have a little bit of hope this time," Aum said.

-Aun served in the Korea Marine Corps and said any skepticism he has now, ties into the history between these two nations.
+Aum served in the Korea Marine Corps and said any skepticism he has now, ties into the history between these two nations.

 "It was 2014 when I first got stationed at Yeonpyeong Island.
 When I first stepped into that island, I saw many red flags and I didn't know what that meant at the time.
 My seniors told me those red flags indicate the marks the North Korean bombs hit.
 That became very real to me."